Skip to content

 The first form is improving confidence in one’s capabilities regarding strength and power output.
 Everyone can remember their milestone deadlifts, or deadlifts that included a weight that they never imagined possible when they started lifting.

-For me, my milestone deadlift was my first 500 lb deadlift back in 2015 in college.
-After doing this, it opened up the floodgates of understanding what I’m capable of.
+For me, my milestone deadlift was my first 500-lb deadlift back in 2015 in college.
+Doing this opened the floodgates to understanding what I’m capable of.
 No matter where you’re at in your lifting journey, deadlifts can be great for improving confidence.

 The second form is the skill component of deadlifts.
 Nothing feels better than hitting a nice clean drive down the fairway with a perfectly executed swing.
 I think of deadlifts as being similar.